wetey/cluster-errors/README.md

 # Representing and Clustering Error in Offensive Lanuage Detection

-This repository contains all the code and files used to reproduce the results from the paper.
+This repository contains all the code and files necessary to reproduce the results from the paper.

 ## Project structure